GSA/ficam-playbooks/_playbooks/playbook-sso.md

 | Assertion Validation | Each application validates that the assertions it receives are from a trusted source and appropriate for its sub-domain, functionality, and required attributes. |

 {% include alert-error.html heading="Cyberattacks" content="Targeted cyberattacks may pose a heightened risk to your agency’s IT assets, such as enterprise directories, identity stores, and Enterprise SSO servers.
 Your SSO should be managed and monitored as part of your agency’s cybersecurity program and in coordination with the DHS CDM initiative." %}

+Users who are trained to enter their credentials without thinking can unintentionally supply them to a malicious credential prompt.
+Don’t ask users to provide their credentials if the security posture of their sessions has not changed.

 ## 1.3 Build the Business Case
 With any project, a business case is used to capture the strategic, business, and technical benefits from a project.
 Use examples in Table 4 below to craft your business case.
 The main benefits include: